 The envisaged incentive reduces the cost of hiring young people to employers through a cost-sharing mechanism with government, while leaving the wage the employee receives unaffected.
 Employers who are registered for tax will be eligible to decrease their PAYE employees' tax that is payable for hiring a qualifying individual.
-These employees must be between the ages of 19 and 29, possess a South African ID and must receive a salary that is between the minimum wage for that specific sector and R6 000 per month.
-A minimum of R2 000 applies where no sectoral determination is applicable.
+These employees must not be younger than 18 and not older than 29, possess a South African ID or an asylum seeker permit and must receive a salary that is between the minimum wage applicable to that specific employer (in terms of a wage regulating measure) and R6 000 in remuneration per month.
+A minimum of R2 000 applies where no wage regulating measure is applicable.
 The employee cannot be related or connected to the employer in any way.
 Domestic workers will not be eligible for the incentive.